Baron de Richemont: Escape and demands of recognition

 Hébert was condemned to serve a 12-year sentence in Sainte-Pélagie Prison, where, according to journalist Taxile Delord, his culinary talents were much appreciated by the other prisoners.
 Hébert escaped from prison on 19 August 1835 and took refuge abroad for several years.
 Returning to France around 1838, he benefited from an 1840 royal decree of amnesty towards political prisoners.

-For many years, the Baron de Richemont fought in vain to obtain the official recognition of the Duchess of Angoulême, his supposed sister.
+For many years, Richemont fought to obtain the official recognition of the Duchess of Angoulême, his supposed sister, yet in vain.
 An intermediary contacted her in 1840, and she was indignant at being approached.
 She told the emissary, "My brother, sir, died in the Temple, I'm certain of it, and the man of whom you're speaking to me is nothing but one more impostor to add to those who've already appeared."
 Hébert then contacted the Duke of Bordeaux, without much more success.
 Naundorff's death in 1845 only encouraged the Baron de Richemont's overtures and pursuits.

 Again profiting from the revolutionary fervor of 1848, he tried to get recognition from the provisionary government, gave a speech at the Barrière du Maine club, and even declared himself a candidate in the April elections.

 The following year, during which he claimed to have met Pope Pius IX in Gaeta, Italy, he tried to summon the Duchess of Angoulême to court in hopes of obtaining her recognition (and later, a part of her inheritance).

 "The ex-Baron de Richemont" in 1850.
 Lithograph by Maurin, published in the biography written under the name Claravali del Curso.

 Around 1850, another book about him was published, "Vie de Mgr le duc de Normandie," by a certain Claravali del Curso, possibly a new accomplice or simply a nom de plume of the Baron de Richemont.
 In addition to this new book, de Richemont used a bimonthly publication called "L'inflexible, journal des intérêts de tous" (1849–1851) to defend his interests.